patchlevel/event-sourcing/docs/repository.md

 # Repository

 A `repository` takes care of storing and loading the `aggregates`.
-He is also responsible for building [messages](message.md) from the events and optionally dispatching them to the event bus.
+It is also responsible for building [messages](message.md) from the events and optionally dispatching them to the event bus.

 ## Create a repository